Doron Mendels: History as Repetition: Can we affect its Course

 This book by Mendels was published in 2017 by Amazon Kindle Edition.
-The author comes to the conclusion that history is activated by what he calls a “group genome” which is imbued in any group, state, empire, etc. Schematically seen, such a genome is composed of a triangle.
-One angle signifies the group’s set of characteristics (territoriality, imitation, division and unity, etc.), the other symbolizes the scale of values whereas the third one presents group emotions.
+The author comes to the conclusion that history is activated by what he calls a “group genome,” which is imbued in any group, state, empire, etc. Schematically seen, such a genome is composed of a triangle.
+One angle signifies the group's set of characteristics (territoriality, imitation, division and unity, etc.), the other symbolizes the scale of values, whereas the third one presents group emotions.
 The book deals with the mechanisms of the constant interaction between the "angles", triggered either from within the group or outside it.
 The triangle is usually managed by what Mendels calls a “brain” which can be a tribal assembly of chiefs, democratic as well as dictatorial governments and even god/s.
 In examining many cases drawn from the history of mankind, Mendels points to repetitions, not of events, but of manners of conduct and behavior of groups.
-He is of the opinion that the interaction within the triangle of each group and its role in history should be taught at schools and universities; this will increase the awareness of humans of their potential to influence the course of history.
+He thinks that the interaction within the triangle of each group and its role in history should be taught at schools and universities; this will increase the awareness of humans of their potential to influence the course of history.

 Hellenistic Inter-State Political Ethics and the Emergence of the Jewish State

 The book was published by Bloomsbury-t&tClark (London) and reconstructs a Hellenistic inter-state ethical code.
-The book shows how concepts such as liberty, justice, fairness, loyalty, reciprocity, adherence to ancestral laws, compassion, accountability and love of fatherland became meaningful in the relations between nations in the Hellenistic Mediterranean sphere, as well as between ruling empires and their subject states.
+The book shows how concepts such as liberty, justice, fairness, loyalty, reciprocity, adherence to ancestral laws, compassion, accountability, and love of fatherland became meaningful in the relations between nations in the Hellenistic Mediterranean sphere, as well as between ruling empires and their subject states.
 The emerging Jewish state echoed this ethical system.

+A Hellenistic Ethical Lexicon.
+Three Hundred and Seven Rules of Conduct of Expanding Empires

+The book was published by Bloomsbury Publishing in 2025.
+It is a collection of 307 inter-state ethical rules of conduct restored and collected to form a complete (oral) catalogue, unknown so far.
+This discovery enriches our knowledge about the universe against which Judaism and early Christianity operated.